zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 This dialogue is between Susan and Jack.
 Susan says  to Jack, “Hey Jack, you’re an attorney.
 Do you know anything about DUIs?”
 Noti ce, Susan appears to be a friend of Jack, because she says, “Hey.”
 That would  be a word we would use with a friend or someone we know well.

 Susan says to Jack, “You’re an attorney.”
 An “attor ney” (attorney) is a lawyer – someone who studies the laws of a particular state or country and often represents other people in legal actions.
-If you ar e arrested by the police, you will probably want to get an attorney.
+If you are arrested by the police, you will probably want to get an attorney.
 In the United Sta tes, if you don’t have money for an attorney, the government will pay for an att orney for you, although it won’t necessarily be the best attorney – but you will get  someone.

 In our story, Jack is an attorney, and Susan is ask ing him if he knows anything about DUIs.
 A “DUI” is when you are arrested for dr iving under the influence.
 The “I” in DUI stands for “influence,” and that means t hat you are affected by something.
 What are you affected by?
 Well, usually alcohol.
 So, “driving under the influence” means driving under the influence of  alcohol – driving while you have alcohol “in your system,” we would say – in yo ur body – and it is affecting how you drive.

 Obviously, if you drink too much, you get drunk, an d then you aren’t able to drive as well as people who are not drinking, or at least  as well as most people who are not drinking.
 DUIs, then, are offenses – things  you can get arrested for.
 In the United States, it’s a very serious offense nowadays .
 In the last, oh, maybe 30 to 40 years, the laws have become much tougher on peop le who drink and drive at the same time.
 Definitely not something you want to  do, not just for legal reasons, but for safety reasons as well.

 Jack says to Susan, “Sure, I’ve handled a few DUI c ases.”
-“To handle” (handle) as a verb means to be responsible for – to take car e of or to manage something.
+“To handle” (handle) as a verb means to be responsible for – to take care of or to manage something.

-Here it means to have participated in and taken car e of or been responsible for something.
+Here it means to have participated in and taken care of or been responsible for something.
 A “case” (case) here refers to a legal p rocess or legal matter – something involving the law.
 Jack says he’s “handle d a few DUI cases” – that is, legal matters that involve people who were arrested  for driving under the influence.

 Susan says, “I was just wondering about the penalti es for a DUI.”
 A “penalty” (penalty) is a punishment for breaking some rule or  some law.
 Jack says, “Well, if it’s a first offense, you’ll be fined and maybe pla ced on probation.”
 A “first offense” is the first time that you break a law.
 An  “offense” (offense) is when you do something wrong, something, in this case, illega l.
 So, a first offense would be the first time that you broke this law.

-I should mention that the laws regarding DUIs relat e not just to people who are drinking, but also people who are taking any sort o f drug that would affect their ability to drive properly.
+I should mention that the laws regarding DUIs relat e not just to people who are drinking, but also people who are taking any sort of drug that would affect their ability to drive properly.
 If you’ve been drinking and driving, the police will measure your blood alcohol level – the amount of al cohol in your body – and if it is more than the acceptable amount, you will almost  certainly be arrested (taken in by the police) or at the very least you will be given a ticket – a notification that you have broken the law – and have to pay some sort  of penalty or be punished somehow.

 One way that you can be punished is to be fined.
 “T o be fined” (fined) means to have to pay money to the government or some officia l organization for something you did wrong.
 The fines, which is the amount of mo ney you have to pay for a DUI, can be quite high – hundreds or perhaps even t housands of dollars.